 Compliance of all security related requirements as per latest DoT/ MoP/ GoI guidelines with subsequent amendments including security certification of equipment as defined in Section-8.

-Taking over of project in BATCHs.
+Taking over of project in Lots.

 Network Security Audit cum Vulnerability Assessment Test, and implementation of mitigation plan.